NVIDIA/enroot/doc/cmd/import.md

    docker://[USER@][REGISTRY#]IMAGE[:TAG]  Import a Docker image from a registry

  Options:
-   -o, --output  Name of the output image file (defaults to "URI.sqsh")
+   -a, --arch    Architecture of the image (defaults to host architecture) -o, --output  Name of the output image file (defaults to "URI.sqsh")
 ```